 Mr. Jones is a fellow at the American Bar Foundation and an elected member of the Council on Foreign Affairs and the American Law Institute.

 Mr. Jones graduated with high honors from Stanford University, and received a J.D. from the University of Virginia Law School, where he was Editor-in-Chief of the Journal of Social Policy & Law and co-founder of the Law School’s Center for Race & Law.
 Mr. Jones clerked for Judge Carl E. Stewart on the U.S. Court of Appeals for the Fifth Circuit and Judge Alexander Williams, Jr., on the U.S. District Court for the District of Maryland.
-Early in his career, he served as the Francis D. Murnaghan, Jr., Appellate Advocacy Fellow at the Public Justice Center.
-He has been published in the Harvard Law & Policy Review where he co-authored an article on police reform with Senator Cory Booker (D-NJ).
+Early in his career, he served as a Murnaghan Fellow, Stennis Fellow, and Wasserstein Public Interest Fellow at Harvard Law School.